 Viognier is a white wine grape variety known to produce full-bodied white wines of depth and profound flavor.
 It’s a unique grape variety in that it’s surprisingly aromatic and perfumy despite being a traditionally dry wine.
-The premier white wine grape of Northern Rhone, France — Viognier wines can be difficult to craft, since there is only a brief window when they can be harvested to acquire to best aromas and flavors.
+The premier white wine grape of Northern Rhône, France, Viognier wines can be difficult to craft since there is only a brief window when they can be harvested to acquire to best aromas and flavors.
 If not allowed to ripen fully, the grapes can have low acidity.
 When overripe, their distinctive floral aromas disappear.

 Viognier vines require sunny days over a long moderately warm growing season to attain optimal ripeness.
 Yields can also be relatively uneven and unpredictable.